RikkaApps/Riru/README.md

 ## Build

-Run gradle task `:module:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.
+Run gradle task `:core:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.

 ## Create your own module